Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 - port 3389 (RDP)
 - port 5985 (WinRM)

-After a successfull port scan identifying the open ports, further enumeration was peformed using `Enum4linx` to query the SMB service for potential shares and user.
+After a successfull port scan identifying the open ports, further enumeration was peformed using `Enum4linx` to query the SMB service for potential shares and users.
 ```
 enum4linux 192.168.226.175
 ```
-This resulted in a comprehensive list of users along with their respective roles.
-For the user `V.Ventz` we discover what appears to be a potentiall password in the description field.
+This revealed several domain users along with their respective roles.
+For the user `V.Ventz`, the description field appeared to contain a plaintext password.
 ```
 index: 0xeda RID: 0x1f4 acb: 0x00000210 Account: Administrator  Name: (null)    Desc: Built-in account for administering the computer/domain
 index: 0xf72 RID: 0x457 acb: 0x00020010 Account: D.Durant       Name: (null)    Desc: Linear Algebra and crypto god